yegor256/together/README.md

 With this small Java library you can test your objects for thread-safety by doing some manipulations with them in multiple parallel threads.
+You may read this blog post, in order to understand the motivation for this type of testing better: [How I Test My Java Classes for Thread-Safety][blog].

-First, you add this to your `pom.xml`:
+First, you add this library to your `pom.xml`:

 ```xml
 <dependency>